Lolita Syndrome: Development

-Prior to creating its well-known series of role playing games which include Dragon Quest and Star Ocean, Enix was a niche game publisher which became involved in the creation and distribution of pornographic games during the 1980s.
+Prior to creating its well-known series of role-playing games which include Dragon Quest and Star Ocean, Enix was a niche game publisher which became involved in the creation and distribution of pornographic games during the 1980s.
 Lolita Syndrome was the winning game of the second Game Hobby Program Contest sponsored by Enix.
 A similar game was released by Enix in February 1983, Mari-chan's Close Call (マリちゃん危機一髪), which also involves gore and pornographic imagery of underage girls.
 The game revolves around the player protecting a teenage girl named Mariko Hashimoto from kidnappers and killers who throw knives at her, attach her to high-voltage batteries, or place her next to bombs.

-Lolita Syndrome was programmed and illustrated by mangaka Katsumi Mochizuki.
+Lolita Syndrome was programmed and illustrated by manga artist Katsumi Mochizuki.
 During the game's development, Mochizuki was simultaneously an illustrator for the children's educational series Learning Manga (学習まんが) published by Shogakukan.

 Reception

-Lolita Syndrome was developed a cult following with Japanese otaku and game collectors during the time of its original release.
+Lolita Syndrome developed a cult following with Japanese otaku and game collectors during the time of its original release.
 The game was produced during the "Lolicon Boom" within the Japanese anime and manga industries, and its content reflects the stylistic choices of the era.
 In 1985, Mochizuki developed a sequel called My Lolita (マイ・ロリータ) which was released by Koei.
 My Lolita contained tamer, less violent content but did not sell as well as its predecessor.

 In recent decades, Lolita Syndrome has been scrutinized for its extreme content.
 In 2011, American comedy magazine Cracked.com published the article "6 Famous Artists You Didn't Know Were Perverts" by Maxwell Yezpitelok, in which Lolita Syndrome was specifically mentioned as an example of Enix's history of producing adult games.
 Yezpitelok derided the game for its content involving "sexually suggestive toddlers", calling it "contrived" and "sadistic".
-Author Kiyoshi Tane has speculated that Enix was able to release physical copies of Lolita Syndrome due to a mainstream belief at the time that video games were mainly for adults anyways.
+Author Kiyoshi Tane has speculated that Enix was able to release physical copies of Lolita Syndrome due to a mainstream belief at the time that video games were mainly for adults.
 He concludes by calling the game "the most problematic work" released by Enix.